 Creek Protection Permit is required for any proposed construction activity occurring on a creekside property.
 The extent to which your development will be regulated by the Creek Protection Ordinance depends upon the location and type of proposed work.

-- Zoning Clearance Form
+- Zoning Clearance Form (for Business License)

 The first step to permitting a new business (including a home-based business) is the approval by the Planning Department of a Zoning Clearance.